 rei kawakubo does not care for athleisure

-It’s well-known that interviews with Rei Kawakubo are rare — and that even getting the interview time doesn't necessarily mean you're in for a length conversation.
+It’s well-known that interviews with Rei Kawakubo are rare — and that even getting the interview time doesn't necessarily mean you're in for a lengthy conversation.
 The Japanese designer once answered a journalist's question by drawing a circle on a piece of paper and then walking away.
-Thankfully in a rare new interview with the New York Times' T Magazine we got some insight in to the designer's mind, well, sort of.
+Thankfully, in a rare new interview with the New York Times' T Magazine, we got some insight in to the designer's mind.
+Well, sort of.

 The feature largely focuses on the designer’s work in menswear, with Rei also discussing the difference she’s noticed between modern men and women’s shopping habits.
 "Men seem to have more courage to try new things now, not only in Japan but all over the world," she says, adding in that women have "gone quiet" when it comes to buying showpieces.

 The rest of the interview is largely made up of declined comments.
 The first is a question about how her father dressed, which she claimed to not understand but is interpreted as refusal.
 The other comes at the end of the piece when the designer is asked if there’s a man she’d like to design for that she hasn’t already?
 "It’s a stupid question," she replies, exactly like the visionary icon we expect.